Guide

 Process

-Alignment on biggest most impactful improvement opportunities
+Alignment on the biggest, most impactful improvement opportunities

-Build in house improvement capability
+Build in-house improvement capability

-Increase of value added activities and removal of waste
+Increase of value-added activities and removal of waste

 Clear line of sight between improvement projects and the value an organisation aims to deliver